-Crafted Well Crafted Master Crafted Heal x1 per encounter to the owner.
-Phantom Heal to owner at 0 Health.
+Crafted Well Crafted Master Crafted Phantom Heal to owner at 0 Health.
 Heal x1 per encounter to the owner.
 Phantom Heal to owner at 0 Health.
 Phantom Revive followed by Heal to the owner.
 Paradyne Requirement (12 Wyld).

 Jewelry

 Jewelry items usually have Social effects.
 Headdresses, for example, give +1 Power to one statement when interacting using a social style (determined by the crafter), with uses increased per encounter at each crafting rank.
 The player can use whatever phys rep is appropriate for their character.